 Priority Scheduling Program In C

-11 Dec 2024
+Published: 11 Dec 2024 | Reading Time: 6 min

 Modern computer programs are growing in complexity, and managing system resources efficiently is more critical than ever.
 Among these resources, CPU time stands out as a finite resource that must be carefully distributed among competing processes.
 If not, the systems become too slow.
 This is where priority scheduling gets a lot of importance.
 These algorithms are used in operating systems, and the decision on which process to execute is based on priority levels.
-In this blog, we’ll break down how priority scheduling works and guide you through implementing a priority scheduling program in c.
+In this blog, we'll break down how priority scheduling works and guide you through implementing a priority scheduling program in C.

 What is Priority Scheduling Algorithm